itsatype/itsatype.github.io/source/_posts/2016-04-09-pair-programming.markdown

 comments: true
 categories: "Flatiron &nbsp; School" "Ruby" "Pair &nbsp; Programming"
 ---
-## Programming in Paris..um, I meant pairs.
+## Programming in Paris..um, I meant Pairs.
 *That was me fumbling because I was typing while pair programming, which often leads me to erratic typing and the inevitable ensuing typos.*